KospY/BasSDK/Components/Guides/Armors/index.md

 ],
 ```

+{: .important}
+The JSON used for the armor MUST start with `Wardrobe_`.
+JSONS that start with anything other than this may cause issues.
+It is recommended to copy a wardrobe JSON over any other JSON if you make a new armor part.

 If needed, a json example is available in the SDK in the proto json folder: `[SDK Path]\BuildStaging\Catalogs\default\proto\Items\Item_Wardrobe_ApparelProtoHelmet.json`

 The latest stage then will be to create the asset bundles (see [Using SDK to create asset bundles][AssetBundles]), and copy over the armor item json in your mod folder.
 Once in-game, the new armor part(s) should automatically show on the item spawners.